 Here’s a sample of the back-and-forth:

-After challenging Whalen’s claims, Schapiro has found a new foe in Trevor Butterworth, who offers a counter-argument Schapiro’s counter-argument here
+After challenging Whalen’s claims, Schapiro has found a new foe in Trevor Butterworth, who offers a counter-argument Schapiro’s counter-argument here.
+Here’s a snippet:

 But there’s a problem: if you are going to muckrake with science, you need to be able to refute scientific evidence which doesn’t agree with your hypothesis.
 That’s how science works.
 Posit a theory, find evidence (or find data and posit a theory), test that evidence and theory against everything else out there.